aws-samples/shopfloor-connectivity/README.md

 aws s3api create-bucket --bucket ${SFC_S3_BUCKET_NAME} --region ${AWS_REGION}
 ```

 Next we will have to configure the SFC.
-This is done via a configuration file you can specify at execution time (e.g. `sfc-main -config example.json`) We are first defining following variables which we will then use in a example configuration file.
+This is done via a configuration file you can specify at execution time (e.g. `sfc-main -config example.json`) We are first defining following variables which we will then use in an example configuration file.
 The following configuration sets SFC up, to connect to a OPCUA-Server and forward it to the S3 Bucket in your AWS Account:
 > Note: **Please** expand the section below, to see the json config...
 <details>
   <summary><b>Expand</b></summary>